 • Prizes and awards from third parties outside OSU and the Student Organization that are won by individuals while representing the Student Organization in competition may be administered to those individuals at the discretion of the Student Organization.

-• In alignment with OSU’s non-discrimination policies, the Student Organization restricts membership based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status.
+• In alignment with OSU’s non-discrimination policies, the Student Organization does not restrict membership based based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status.
 (Notwithstanding the foregoing, national social fraternities and sororities are permitted to retain their same-sex membership status).

 • Additionally, the following are ineligible for University Recognition: